craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Lands of Tetrimoc/Local Lore/First Invasion of Orcus.md

 Agrandica's smile only widened at this sight.

 Tubric continued, unwrapping the fabric and displaying the content of the package to be a stone.
-White in appearance, similar in transparency to a fine
+White in appearance, similar in transparency to a fine quartz, but upon peering inside, the interior looks to be infinitely fractal.

+""